bayareala8s/training/non-technical/leadership/README.md

 This response effectively demonstrates the ability to identify, plan, and implement process improvements that benefit the team and the organization, highlighting tangible results and positive outcomes.

-   - **Describe a time when you identified a gap in your team's skills or knowledge.
-How did you address it?**

-Here’s a structured example response to the question about communicating complex technical information to a non-technical audience:

 ---

 **Can you provide an example of how you communicated complex technical information to a non-technical audience?**